Career Services / StudentsInternship Information

 - A typed Learning Plan is also required – see the guidelines (to be approved by faculty supervisor & site supervisor)

-- Meet with the Director of Career Services and Internships to obtain approval (firstname.lastname@example.org)
+- Meet with the Director of Career Services to obtain approval (firstname.lastname@example.org)

 - Pre-Internship Student Self Assessment Form